MorphoMonarchy/Pollen/docs/1.0.0/Create Particles.md

 # Create Particles

-Use these methods to create particles in game.
+Use these methods to render particles in game.

 ### `Stream(system_or_tag, [x_offset], [y_offset], [amount])` → `undefined`
 Starts continuous streaming from all enabled emitters in a system.
 If `amount` is provided, it overrides each emitter's particle count.